 The SS year consists of lectures, tutorials, attendance at the School Seminar series, and a research project.
 It is delivered in modules, as listed below.
-In their final year Theoretical Physics students also take taught modules in Mathematics totalling at least 20 credits.
-They take 20 mandatory credits of taught modules in Physics.
-They also take a 10 credit research project in either Physics or Mathematics.
-The balance is from taught modules in Mathematics, Physics, and/or a single Trinity Elective module.
+In their final year Theoretical Physics take the compulsory Semester 1 5-credit module PYU44PP5 along with a 20-credit yearlong Capstone Project in either Mathematics (MAU44P00) or Physics (PYU44TP1).
+All remaining modules are optional, but they are subject to some restrictions.